barsoom/prawn_cocktail/README.md

 # PrawnCocktail

-Simple views, templates and helpers on top of Prawn in Ruby on Rails.
+Simple documents, templates and helpers on top of Prawn in Ruby on Rails.

 Because writing Prawn documents PHP 4 style is no fun.